Tao-Hu/VarianceComponentTest.jl/docs/usage.md

 where *n* has the same meaning as above.

-Currently, the parallel computing mode is only supported when annotation file is provided.
 A concrete example is provided at the Example part.

 **Note**: In Linux system, you can use the following shell command to count the number of cores on your CPU